 The purpose of a dental sealant is to create a protective barrier on your teeth to help prevent decay.
 Since back molars tend to have grooves that are difficult to clean, sealants can be used to help safeguard them from cavities.

 A dental sealant is a paste or gel that is placed on your tooth by a dentist.
-Usually it is made of a specific type of plastic material, but sometimes other materials are used.
+Usually, it is made of a specific type of plastic material, but sometimes other materials are used.

 The dental sealant later hardens to create a strong coat over your tooth.
-If the dental sealant needs intense light to solidify, the dentist will shine ADA approved lights on the tooth in the safety of the office.
+If the dental sealant needs intense light to solidify, the dental professional will shine ADA approved lights on the tooth in the safety of the office.
 Once dental sealants have hardened they should be very durable and last for several years.

 Prevention is the best type of treatment.
 Dental sealants prevent food and bacteria from getting into the little nooks and crannies of your teeth.